 Keep it private.

-We often hear that students need to save face and will react badly if confronted about problem behavior in front of peers.
+We’re often reminded that students need to save face and will react badly if confronted about problem behavior in front of peers.
 This advice applies to people of any age, and it definitely applies to your boss.
-Don’t embarrass your principal—-or yourself—-by airing private complaints in public.
+Don’t embarrass your principal—or yourself—by airing private complaints in public.

-Maintain a “professional responsibilities” file with copies of paperwork you’ve turned in to the main office.
 Make notes on any discussion that could relate to your future employment, and keep a file containing copies of any related paperwork.
 If you believe you’ll want proof of a conversation with an administrator, try to have that conversation by email.
 (If it has to be a verbal conversation, sometimes a follow-up note—“Thanks for speaking with me today!
 Here’s my understanding of our conversation”—can serve the same purpose.)
 Just remember that email is a record for both parties.
-Proofread carefully before you hit “send,” and never write work–related emails when you are mad.
+Proofread carefully before you hit “send,” and never write work-related emails when you’re mad.

-If talking to your boss makes you feel like you’re stuck in a Dilbert cartoon, try not to let it show.
-Trying to change a supervisor’s management style or IQ won’t help anyway, and losing your cool could hurt your career.
+Even if you and your boss rarely see eye to eye, try not to let it show.
+Trying to change a supervisor’s management style or long-held opinion won’t help anyway, and losing your cool could hurt your career.
 Focus on what you can control: bringing a positive attitude to the table, and (if possible) framing the conversation in a way that speaks to your boss’s stated priorities.

 It’s usually not worth heading to the main office with matters outside your administration’s control.
-School–level administrators aren’t in charge of every decision, and there is a limit to the number of times your principal can approach higher ups with requests or grievances.
-Principals need to stay on their boss’s good sides too.
+School-level officials aren’t in charge of every decision, and there is a limit to the number of times your principal can approach higher ups with requests or grievances; principals need to stay on their boss’s good sides too.